eh-am/fightcade-gamepad-navigation/README.md

 - [ ] user button not working when clicked
 - [ ] support navigating with only arrow keys
 - [ ] outline of joined lobby on sidebar is not clear
+- [ ] upon clicking the search icon, it should clear the filters?

 # Pages